I’ve consigned before- what’s new?

 -Place your clothing on a hanger that is neither too big (stretches it) or too small (it will fall off)

--To keep tags from falling off – use med or large safety pins, place pin down a bit from top of the tag
+-To keep tags from falling off – use med or large safety pins, place pin down a bit from top of the tag and horizontally

 -Take good care of leather/vinyl items – place tag in a different location (like on the zipper, collar, etc)